 - Understands and applies personal concepts of integrity, ethics, self-esteem, lifelong learning, while contributing to the well-being of society and the environment. - Demonstrates an awareness and respect of the values of diversity, complexity, aesthetics and varied cultural expressions.

-In 2022, 86% (-1%) of students said that AVC classes helped "very much/some" with encouraging community consciousness (integrity, awareness, and respect of diversity).
+A three-year average of 87% of students said that AVC classes helped "very much/some" with encouraging community consciousness (integrity, awareness, and respect of diversity).